mostafa-aly-sayed/CodeAlpha_HandwrittenCharacterRecognition/README.md

 ## 📖 Overview

 A convolutional neural network implementation that achieves **99%+ accuracy** on the classic MNIST handwritten digit classification task.
-The model uses a simple yet effective CNN architecture with dropout regularization to prevent overfitting.
+The model uses a simple yet effective CNN architecture with dropout regularization and **Early Stopping** to optimize training efficiency and prevent overfitting.

 ## 🎯 Performance